dcaiafa/lox/docs/introduction.md

 // indicate it is ignored, but the parameter must still be present in the method
 // signature.
 The type of each parameter must match the term's value type.
 For
 // token terms, the type is always `Token`, while for rule (non-terminal) terms,
-// the type is determined by the return type of the rule's action method.
+// the type is determined by the return type of the referenced rule's action
+// method.
 //
 // In this example, both `number` actions return `int`, but due to the special
 // cardinality modifier `@list`, the method receives a slice (`[]int`)